GGirishya/Portfolio-Project-Publicis-Sapient-Mariott-Homes-and-Villas/marketUsersPrototype.md

 6.BluePillow: Users receive an initial pop-up to enable notifications for updates on the latest deals.

-7.BluePillow: Users have quick access to customer support through direct email and phone contact.
+7.BluePillow: Users have the ability to create, save and share theor favourite accomodation lists.

 8.VRBO: Users can easily download the mobile app for enhanced features and convenience.